-GDPR (the General Data Protection Regulation) is the new EU data protection regulation which will be directly applicable across the EU on 25 May 2018.
+GDPR (the General Data Protection Regulation) is an EU data protection regulation, applicable across the EU on 25 May 2018.

 The UK Data Protection Bill is different to the GDPR.
 This will fill the gaps and permitted derogations in the GDPR such as covering data processing in law enforcement and the intelligence services.
 The UK Data Protection Bill will also attempt to ensure that on leaving the EU, the UK has adequate data protection provisions.
 This does not yet have an implementation date.